Aaron Hall (singer): Early life

 Aaron Robin Hall III was born in the Bronx, New York City, and raised in Brooklyn.
 His father Aaron Hall II was a recovering alcoholic, who was the manager for the group Guy.
-He is the second oldest son of the Hall family, along with prominent brothers as Damion Hall and minister Todd Hall.
+He is the second oldest son of the Hall family, along with prominent brothers as Damion Hall and Prophet Todd Hall.
 Hall explored his vocal talent and began singing in a Baptist church from an young age.
 A few years before Hall segued into his R&B career, his mother Johnella Romeo Hall was hit by a car on Christmas Eve and died.

 Hall developed a speech impediment as a child that would last into adulthood, causing him to struggle to pronounce his own name and restricting his ability to give interviews during his early career.
 Channeling all his energies into his love for dogs, he later became a dog trainer for his celebrity peers.